divakarmanivel/blacktie.js/README.md

 ### Hamburger menu

-To add a hamburger menu setup peach and add this code inside body element
+To add a hamburger menu setup BlackTie and add this code inside body element

     <ul id="ham-menu">
     <li class="ham-item"><a href="#">Item one</a></li>